Amr789/Autonomous-Mobile-Robot/README.md

 # Autonomous-Mobile-Robot
-This is an Autonomous Mobile Robot (AMR) designed to enhance navigation and object handling within a warehouse environment.
+This is an Autonomous Mobile Robot designed to enhance navigation and object handling within a warehouse environment.
 This project involved implementing advanced sensory perception using ultrasonic sensors for obstacle detection and RFID technology for precise localization.
 I designed control algorithms for